kaleb-white/eggbert-analytics/docs/name_conventions.md

 A survey.

-#### response
+#### surveyResponse

-The encapsulated summary and data of the response.
-Responses contain transcript, as well as summaries, transcripts, demographics, etc.
+The encapsulated summary and data of the surveyResponse. surveyResponses contain transcript, as well as summaries, transcripts, demographics, etc.

 #### dialogue